 Without these trams, touring the entire island of Corregidor in a day’s time would be quite impossible, well unless you brought a bike with you.

 I wish they could install tracks along the road and use a real cable car for a more authentic feel.
 But don’t get me wrong; the ones they are using now are actually pretty good.
 I’m glad that the Corregidor Foundation decided on using these reproductions as transport for exploration instead of using a unremarkable van or whatever.
-These tranvias definitely adds character to the tour.
+These tranvias definitely adds character in touring The Rock.

 Corregidor Sun Cruises Tour